 While association dues are meant to cover the upkeep of the condo complex, the maintenance of your own unit will be the sole responsibility of the condo owner.
 This is something an apartment renter does not have to think of because maintenance fees, whether interior or exterior, are built into the monthly rent.
 All maintenance costs, then, are expected to be shouldered by the landlord (unless of course the renter accidentally damages the property).

 This is not necessarily a bad thing for a condo owner, however.
 Because they have complete control over their condo unit, they can design and refurbish it however way they want, completely changing the layout and structure to suit their personal style and taste to really make it their own.
 This is something apartment tenants absolutely cannot do because the unit is not theirs.

 Buying a condo has a leg up over renting an apartment when it comes to building equity.
 While it is true that condos appreciate much slower than houses or townhouses, its market value increases much faster than a rented apartment.
 This is because renting an apartment has no investment potential because tenants do not own their units.

 Buying a condo can be a great investment, especially for those starting a family or those looking for an extra source of income.
 Apart from the many facilities and amenities condo complexes offer which apartments don’t, condos offer the freedom to decorate and refurbish it according to your needs and preferences.
 Most importantly, a condo unit is your own property and appreciates over time, while an apartment holds no investment potential, meaning the money you could have put into your own home is instead being paid to someone else.

-Luckily, you don’t have to spend an exorbitant amount for a condo thanks to our affordable condos in Quezon City.
+Luckily, you don’t have to spend an exorbitant amount for a condo thanks to our affordable condo near Ateneo de Manila.
 EcoGlobal Development Corp. is currently developing One Katipunan Residences, a top-notch smart condo conveniently located along Katipunan Avenue.
 For inquiries, contact us at +639175026376 today.